prrvchr/gDriveOOo/gDriveOOo/registration/PrivacyPolicy_en.md

 - `User`: the user of the gDriveOOo software.
 - `Supplier`: the internet service provider delivering internet services to `gDriveOOo`.

+Although **gDriveOOo does not share or transfer any data to any other application**, `gDriveOOo` adhere to [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements.

 ## Contact:

 In any case, it is possible to contact the person responsible for data processing at: